Divide-By-0/blog/content/posts/zkemail.md

 <!-- [TOC] -->

 The lack of trustless integration between web2 and web3 is one of the leading reasons that blockchains feel siloed from the rest of the world -- there's currently no way of trustlessly interoperating with the exabytes of existing information online, built up over decades by millions of users, that plug into every system that we use every day.

 This is the oracle problem: there's no trustless way to ingest off-chain identities, stock prices, or physical actions onto web3, meaning that we have to trust intermediaries like Chainlink to do an API request for us to get that data.
 And giving centralized organizations control over all data ingestion for blockchains fundamentally undercuts the premise of decentralization.

-[Sampriti](https://github.com/sampritipanda/), [Vivek](https://twitter.com/viv_boop) and I are building a trustless alternative web2-web3 integration primitive: zk-email.
-Our repository is [open source](https://github.com/zk-email-verify/zk-email-verify/).
+[Sampriti](https://github.com/sampritipanda/) and [I](https://twitter.com/yush_g) built a trustless alternative web2-web3 integration primitive: zk-email.
+Our repository is MIT-licensed and [open source](https://github.com/zkemail/zk-email-verify/), thanks to invaluable guidance from folks like [Vivek](https://twitter.com/viv_boop) and [Lermchair](https://twitter.com/lermchair).
+[Sora](https://twitter.com/SoraSue77) and [I](https://twitter.com/yush_g) are now building the V2 in halo2 to allow efficient, private client-side proofs along with (hopefully soon!) an MIT-licensed SDK that anyone can build their own apps on top of.

 # Trustlessly verified identity on chain

 In general, a good way to verify that some data actually came from its purported source is to verify, using the source's public key, a signature produced with the source's private key.
 How can we use this as an oracle?
 Well, a huge amount of web2 data flows through email, and conveniently, almost all emails are signed by the sending domain using an algorithm called DKIM.

 The core DKIM algorithm fits on one line: